DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/word-embedding.md

 **Fig.1 Distributional vectors represented by a D-dimensional vector where D &lt;&lt; V, where V is size of Vocabulary.**

-Fig. shows that the distributed vectors or word embeddings.
+Fig.1 shows that the distributed vectors or word embeddings.

 ### Distributional vector and word embeddings.